-- A copy of the pupil's IPP is placed in the SEND files on the school network. - A record is kept of any involvement with outside agencies.

-• Any reports or formal assessments done by outside agencies are placed in the special needs pupils' record folder.
+- A copy of the pupil's IPP is placed in the SEND files on the school network. - A record is kept of the structured conversations with parents in the SEND file. - A record is kept of any involvement with outside agencies. - Any reports or formal assessments done by outside agencies are placed in the special needs pupils' record folder.

-Access to a Broad and Balanced Curriculum
+8. Access to a Broad and Balanced Curriculum.

 The majority of support takes place in the classroom.
 Small groups are occasionally withdrawn from the classroom in order to provide more targeted support.
 This is negotiated with the class teacher.
-The impact of support is evaluated by the SLT leader and Inclusion Lead/SENDCO at least half-termly.
+The impact of support is evaluated by the SLT leader and Inclusion Lead/CO at least half termly.

-Evaluating the success of the provision
+9. Evaluating the success of the provision.